geremyCohen/arm_benchmarking/01-setup.md

 | **Neoverse V1** | NEON, SVE, wide execution, large caches | Scientific computing, simulation, AI training | **AWS**: Graviton3 (M7g, C7g, R7g, Hpc7g) |
 | **Neoverse V2** | NEON, SVE2, enhanced matrix operations | AI/ML workloads, scientific computing | **AWS**: Graviton4 (M8g, C8g, R8g - newer releases) |

-**Optimization Compatibility**: This tutorial's optimizations are designed for broad compatibility - approximately 90% work across all Neoverse generations, ensuring maximum applicability regardless of your cloud provider or instance type.

 ```bash
 ./scripts/01/configure
 ```

-## Next Steps
+## Optimization Compatibility
+Based on the detected instruction set features detected on your system, the tutorial will enable optimizations that are compatible with your hardware.
+This ensures that you can run the tutorial on any Neoverse-based instance without compatibility issues.

-With setup complete, proceed to [Hardware Detection and Configuration](./02-hardware-detection.md) to understand how the tutorial adapts to your specific Neoverse processor capabilities.
+Next: [# CPU Instruction Set Features ](./02-hardware-detection.md) to understand how the tutorial "chooses its own adventures" based on your specific Neoverse processor capabilities.